VOX SUPREME SPEAKER CABINETS

 A JMI Supreme speaker cabinet in its trolley.
 For further images, see below.

 DIMENSIONS: 27 1/4 inches wide; 40 inches high; and 11 1/4 inches deep.
 The cabinets took their form from the AC100: four 12" drivers, and two Goodmans Midax horns protected from bass frequencies by crossover capacitors (2uf).
 A wiring schema is available here.

-The drivers at first were Celestion ceramic T1279s, rated at 20-25W, impedance 15 ohms.
-In outward appearance, they are indistinguishable from each other.
+The drivers at first were Celestion ceramic T1225s (perhaps also T1279s), rated at 20-25W, impedance 15 ohms.
+In outward appearance, T1225s and T1279s are indistinguishable from each other.
 Occasionally during the JMI period, Celestion T1360 horns were used instead of the Goodmans Midax, but Goodmans are the norm.

 All Supreme cabs had a total impedance of 15ohms, the standard for the solid state range from first designs - see the pre-production page.
 8ohm cabs are never found.